ms/buildtogether.tech/research/index.md

 wanted researchers to answer, then asked another set of developers to rate those questions.
-Respondents favored questions about how customers typically use their applications, but were opposed questions related to assessing the performance of individual employees or comparing them with one another.
+Respondents favored questions about how customers typically use their applications, but were opposed questions related to assessing the performance of individual employees or comparing them with one another;
+<cite>Huijgens2020</cite> found that data scientists viewed most possible
+research topics the same way.

 </div>